jasonnn07/jasonnn07/README.md

 # Hi there, I'm Jason 👋

-### 🎓 Computer Science Student Specializing in Cybersecurity
+### 🎓 APU Computer Science Student Specializing in Cybersecurity
 ### 🔐 Passionate about network infrastructure, cryptography, and ethical hacking

 ## 🔧 Skills